LTD-Beget/openapi-vps-go/docs/ManageCheckSoftwareRequirementsResponseError.md

 NewManageCheckSoftwareRequirementsResponseErrorWithDefaults instantiates a new ManageCheckSoftwareRequirementsResponseError object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetWordpressError

-`func (o *ManageCheckSoftwareRequirementsResponseError) GetWordpressError() string`

-GetWordpressError returns the WordpressError field if non-nil, zero value otherwise.

-### GetWordpressErrorOk

-`func (o *ManageCheckSoftwareRequirementsResponseError) GetWordpressErrorOk() (*string, bool)`

-GetWordpressErrorOk returns a tuple with the WordpressError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWordpressError

-`func (o *ManageCheckSoftwareRequirementsResponseError) SetWordpressError(v string)`

-SetWordpressError sets WordpressError field to given value.

-### HasWordpressError

-`func (o *ManageCheckSoftwareRequirementsResponseError) HasWordpressError() bool`

-HasWordpressError returns a boolean if a field has been set.

 ### GetDomainError